 - The College’s decisions involving persons who have communicable diseases shall be based on current and well-informed medical judgments concerning the disease, the risks of transmitting the illness to others, the symptoms and special circumstances of each individual who has a communicable disease, and a careful weighing of the identified risks and the available alternatives for responding to a student/employee with a communicable disease.
-The College will consult with the Local Health Jurisdiction’s communicable disease specialist and Health Officer to receive recommended guidance for the best protection of the college population.
+The College will consult with the Local Health Jurisdiction’s communicable disease specialist and Health Officer to receive recommended guidance for the best protection of the College population.

 - The College shall not discriminate in enrollment or employment against any individual solely on the grounds that the individual has a communicable disease.
-The College reserves the right to exclude, or restrict a person with a communicable disease from College facilities, programs, and functions if the College makes a medically-based determination that the person constitutes a direct threat to the health or safety of others.
+The College reserves the right to exclude, or restrict, a person with a communicable disease from College facilities, programs, and functions if the College makes a medically based determination that the person constitutes a direct threat to the health or safety of others.

-- The College shall comply with all pertinent statutes and regulations which protect the privacy of persons in the College community, including following all applicable Health Insurance Portability and Accountability Act (HIPAA) and Family Educational Rights and Privacy Act (FERPA) rules and any rules imposed by Texas law.
+- The College shall comply with all pertinent statutes and regulations that protect the privacy of persons in the College community, including following all applicable Health Insurance Portability and Accountability Act (HIPAA) and Family Educational Rights and Privacy Act (FERPA) rules and any rules imposed by Texas law.

 - Depending on the nature of the communicable disease, the individual’s activities and responsibilities, and the safety risk to others, the College will evaluate whether a reasonable accommodation can be made to enable the individual to continue with his or her studies, employment, or other activities.